Alexhuszagh/xcross/README.md

 **Versioning**

-Image names may optionally contain a trailing version, which will always use the same host OS, GCC, and C-runtime version.
+Image names have an optional, trailing version, which will always use a compatible host OS, GCC, and C-runtime version.
+Images without a version will always use the latest available version.

 - **No Version**: Alias for the latest version listed.
-- **0.1**: GCC 10.2.0, glibc 2.31, and Ubuntu 20.04.
+- **0.1**: GCC 10.x, glibc 2.31+, musl 1.2.2, uCLibc-NG 1.0.31, Android r22b, and Ubuntu 20.04.

 Pre-1.0, minor versions signify backwards-incompatible changes to toolchains.
 Patch increments signify bug fixes, and build increments signify the addition of new toolchains.